SoftwareBrothers/adminjs-fastify/README.md

-# Feature for AdminJS
+# Fastify plugin for AdminJS

-This is feature template.
+This is an official [AdminJS](https://github.com/SoftwareBrothers/adminjs) plugin which integrates it with [Fastify](https://www.fastify.io/) framework.

 ## AdminJS